jmsv/l293d/README.md

 ## Python Scripts

 *to be added: how to create scripts with this program to set up and control motors*

+## Test Mode

+*to be added: what is test mode? what's it for? what is the meaning of life? etc.*

+## Verbosity

+*to be added: some stuff*

 ## License